coderside/CoderSide/README.rst

    | The code would be a huge block hard to deal with it.
  - Use actors (Akka) to organize the WS calls and build the final result.

 | Of course, I select the last one.
-We will talk about this later.

 Be realtime
 ```````````